Custom Mouthguards & Sleep Appliances in Melrose, MA

 Custom-Fitted Oral Appliances

 Oral appliances offer simple, non-invasive treatment for a variety of conditions.
 Regardless of the application, every appliance we prescribe is custom-crafted just for you.
-Whether we’re treating nighttime sleep grinding, a diagnosed case of obstructive sleep apnea, bite problems, or other jaw joint disorders, appliance therapy may be a valuable complement to your treatment.
+Whether we’re treating nighttime sleep grinding, bite problems, or other jaw joint disorders, appliance therapy may be a valuable complement to your treatment.
 We use a variety of innovative designs depending on your treatment goals and preferences.

 Some patients develop a subconscious habit of grinding their teeth, either during the day or at night.
 In many cases, the abrasive action occurs only during sleep, and for only a few seconds at a time.
 If you wake up with a sore jaw or a morning headache, chances are you are grinding your teeth during the night.
 In some patients, enlarged jaw muscles develop on the sides of the face from this nighttime grinding.
 These muscles are, ounce for ounce, the strongest in the body, which means they can do a lot of unnecessary damage.